 St. Patrick's has a reputation for staging colourful and very professional musical shows and performances involving children from all age groups.
-Past performances include 'Joseph and his Amazing Technicolor Dreamcoa', 'The Wind in the Willow', 'The Wizard of Oz', "The Pied Piper', 'A Trip Down Memory Lane', 'Stars In Their Eyes' and 'Annie'.
-Children from Years 3-7 participate in the school choir and are given the opportunity to attend an after-school Music Club.
+Past performances include "Stars In Their Eyes', 'Annie' and 'Oliver Twist.'
+Children from Years 3 - 7 are given the opportunity to participate in the school choir.